 PREPARING YOUR PRESENTATION

-After submitting an abstract, you will need to prepare your poster or presentation for the URS.
+After submitting an abstract, you will need to prepare your poster or presentation.
 Guidelines and tools to help you create your products are included below.
 Additional design tips and example research posters can be found here.

 Preparing a Poster